asmagill/mjolnir_asm/ui/notification/README.md

 ~~~lua
 notification:actionButtonTitle([string]) -> string
 ~~~
 If a string argument is provided, first set the notification's action button title to that value.
 Returns current value for notification action button title.
+Can be blank, but not `nil`.
+Defaults to "Notification".

 ~~~lua
 notification:otherButtonTitle([string]) -> string